Tearsheet

 AI Analysis | Feedback

-The key risks to Red Robin Gourmet Burgers (RRGB) include declining guest traffic and same-store sales, high debt levels, and labor shortages and increased labor costs.
+The key risks to Red Robin Gourmet Burgers (RRGB) include declining guest traffic and intense competition, high debt levels and financial health concerns, and rising labor and ingredient costs.

 AI Analysis | Feedback